veselink1/promtimer/dashboards/README.md

     }

 You will notice that the panel now contains one or more time series traces, or targets.
 Each target is the `sys_cpu_utilization_rate` for one of the cbcollects against which Promtimer is run.
-This happens because the target contains at least one instance of the Promtimer template parameter `{data-source-name}` which is automatically expanded by Promtimer to add one trace per data source, or cbcollect.

-## Make the Panel Data-Source-Name Parameterized
+## Make the Panel Data-Source Parameterized

-Add a data-source-name parameter to the panel, as follows:
+Use the repeat option on the panel.

     {
       "title": "New Dashboard",